 The small museum is unfortunately all in Chinese.

-It’s worth the hike up the steep hill for around 500 metres through the lovely lush dense forest just for the spectacular view of Mae Salong.
+It is worth the hike for around 500 metres up the steep hill through the lovely lush dense forest just for the spectacular view of Mae Salong.

 Is Mae Salong worth visiting?

-Before setting off this region needs a little more forward planning, otherwise, you waste too much time and won’t see much at all – for now, it’s back to Chiang Rai.
+Before setting off, make sure to plan your trip here a little more than usual for Thailand, otherwise, you waste too much time and won’t experience much at all – but for now, it’s back to Chiang Rai as going to cross the border into Laos for more exploring.